 of a converged MPLS core significantly eases the problems normally associated with backbone traffic engineering.
 Without a converged backbone, each services network (for example, one for Internet, one for private IP services, and one for voice) needs to be traffic-engineered independently.
 This can lead to a state where one network has too much capacity and another has performance limitations that require a backbone or router upgrade.
 This can lead a carrier into a situation where the upgrade for one service network requires a large upgrade that is not cost-effective.
-For example, the desired upgrade from OC-48c to OC-192c backbone circuits may require a complete nationwide upgrade that the carrier cannot afford, forcing them to settle for suboptimal performance regarding SLA fulfillment.
+For example, the desired upgrade from OC-48c to OC-192c backbone circuits may require a complete nationwide upgrade that the carrier either cannot afford or must be willing to rely on average/good performance to meet its Acceptable Quality Level requirements.
+Qwest's converged approach avoids these pitfalls.

-Qwest Voice Network Convergence: Using Next Generation switches, the voice network core is currently a hybrid of IP and TDM, offering the utmost in reliability and flexibility.
-Any call going through the network can be IP enabled, or it can transit purely on a TDM path.
-The Class IV TDM switches are connected to the nationwide voice network, thousands of customer PBXs and other Customer Premise Equipment (CPE).
-The IP network complies with the latest IP standards in communications, such as the latest VoIP protocols (e.g., Session Initiation Protocol (SIP)), compression algorithms and transcoding standards.
-Session Border Controllers (SBCs) have been deployed in the network to ensure proper security for our VoIP customers.
+Qwest Voice Network Convergence: Using next-generation switches, the voice network core is currently a hybrid of IP and TDM, offering the utmost in reliability and flexibility.
+Any call going through the network can be IP-enabled or it can transit purely on a TDM path.
+The Class 4 TDM switches are connected to the nationwide voice network, thousands of customer PBXs, and other Customer Premise Equipment.
+The IP network complies with the latest IP standards in communications, such as the latest Session Initiation Protocols, compression algorithms, and transcoding standards.
+Session border controllers (SBCs) have been deployed in the network to ensure proper security for our VoIP customers.
 All VoIP traffic must transit these SBCs.

 Qwest Edge Services Convergence: With the backbone convergence technology in place, Qwest has focused on edge services and flexible access to those services.
 Early on, Qwest recognized that security can be a limitation for network convergence.
 Although MPLS VPN technologies allow for the logical partitioning of edge routers, a common edge router that provides both private MPLS VPN services and Internet service is, by its very nature, exposed to the Internet.
-Although there is logical separation, Qwest gathered input from security experts and our customers and decided to deploy distinct edge routers for our private ports (which supp ort Netw orx NBIP-V 'PNS) ar nd pub olic ports (wh nich support Netwo rx IPS) for I nternet se rvio ces.
+Although there is logical separation, Qwest gathered input from security experts and our customers and decided to deploy distinct edge routers for our private ports (which supports Networx NBIP-VPNS) and public ports (which supports Networx IPS) for Internet services.

 Qwest Access Services Convergence: As described in Section 3.3.1, Qwest has also placed heavy emphasis on providing access solutions that enable converged services to the customer.
 As described earlier, access QoS is guaranteed by the size of the dedicated circuits assigned for each service.
-Of more interest is the use of dedicated ATM or FR access; ILEC ATM, FR and Ethernet services; and CLEC xDSL and Ethernet services.
-In each of these cases
+Of more interest is the use of dedicated ATM or FR access; ILEC ATM, FR, and Ethernet services; and CLEC, xDSL, and Ethernet services.
+In each of these cases,

-Qwest will evolve and improve the overall quality of capabilities, service delivery and architectural requirements through continuous iteration.
+Qwest will evolve and improve the overall quality of capabilities, service delivery, and architectural requirements through continuous iteration.
 Converged capabilities will be simple to understand and easy to use.
 Qwest's success will be measured by the quality of the customer experience.